llvm/llvm-project/mlir/docs/TargetLLVMIR.md

 ### Conversion of LLVM Container Types with Non-Compatible Element Types

-Progressive lowering may result in there existing LLVM container types, such as LLVM dialect structures, containing non-compatible types:
+Progressive lowering may result in there LLVM container types, such as LLVM dialect structures, containing non-compatible types:
 `!llvm.struct<(index)>`.
 Such types are converted recursively using the rules described above.